LocatorPlus Catalog Help

 - Add this item will add the record to the user’s saved records.
 These are available under Saved Records in My Favorites.
 If not logged in, then the saved records will only remain saved during the current session.

-- The ellipsis will display a larger set of export options below the record information.
-See Send To section.
+- Click the ellipsis button to display a larger set of export options below the record information.
+See Send To Actions section.

 The full display of each record in the LocatorPlus Catalog shows all associated metadata as well as links to request the item.

-This section allows you to perform the following actions on the selected record on both the Brief Results page and Full Display page:
+This section allows you to perform the following actions on the selected record on both the Brief Results page and Full Display page.
+To see these options, click the ellipsis button on the Brief Results record or see the Send To section of the Full Display of the record.

 - Create a permalink